Reframing “Freemium” by charging the marketing department

 That’s what those users should be paying (excluding profit), so that’s the amount the marketing department needs to “reimburse” the rest of the company.

-Obviously you shouldn’t get carried away with the bookkeeping.
-But you have no excuse to not be measuring that per-user cost so that you’re running this Freemium program with full knowledge of the costs, and comparing it to other forms of marketing.
+You have no excuse to not be measuring this net cost-per-user so that you’re running this Freemium program with full knowledge of the costs, and comparing it to other forms of marketing.

 Further Reading